mossgreen/mossgreen.github.io/_posts/2020-02-05-AWS-Services-Databases.md

   - may have higher latency
   - not supported on global secondary indexes
   - use more throughput capacity than eventually consistent reads

+By default, DynamoDB uses eventually consistent reads.

+To use strongly consistent reads, you need to specify this while creating the table.
+Read operations, such as `GetItem`, `Query`, and `Scan` provide a `ConsistentRead` parameter.

+By default, Scan reads the entire table with all items and consumes more throughput.
+Use Query instead of Scan, as it is more economical.

 ### Cross-Region Replication